 A delightful lunch or a light supper, this warm arugula salad with balsamic vinegar and poached eggs can also be made with baby spinach leaves.

 This warm arugula salad is one of my favorite lunches (lettuce wrap sandwich is another good one).
+It’s very tasty, healthy and surprisingly filling.

 The secret to a great salad is to wilt the arugula leaves ever so slightly.
 You want to keep them in the skillet just enough to coat them in the balsamic vinegar dressing, then remove them to a plate.